 What to expect from online learning

-You can think of the teaching taking place in two different ways.
+You can think of the teaching taking place online in two different ways.
 Some teaching will be synchronous (it happens live) and some will be asynchronous (pre-recorded so you can work through it in your own time).
+You may also experience a combination of both.

-- Start with with informal activities, open discussions or quiz polls.
+- Sessions may start with informal activities, open discussions or quiz polls.

-- Work on tasks in smaller groups in online breakout rooms.
+- Your tutor might ask you to work on tasks in smaller groups in online breakout rooms.
 If you’re unclear about the task, ask for clarification before moving to breakout room.
-Try taking on different roles: timekeeper, recorder, reporter, etc., so you can complete the task effectively together.
-Make sure to write down all the points you produced, ready to be shared with the rest.
+Take on different roles: timekeeper, recorder, reporter, etc., so you can complete the task effectively together.
+Make sure to write down all the points you produced, so you can share your ideas when you return to the main session.

 - Use the screen share function to share work on your computer.